Welland: Demographics

-Another significant cultural group was established with the opening of the Plymouth Cordage plant.
-Many workers relocated to Welland from the company's operations in Plymouth, Massachusetts were of Italian origin.
+A significant cultural mix was established with the opening of the Plymouth Cordage plant when many workers relocated to Welland from the company's operations in Plymouth, Massachusetts were of Italian origin.
 To minimize the potential effects of cultural and language barriers, Plymouth Cordage sent four foremen to Welland: one was Italian, one French, one German and one English.
 The neighbourhood that the company built for its employees, now the Plymouth Cordage Heritage District, became the first Italian ethnic neighbourhood in Welland.

+Today Welland's communities reflect francophone, Slavic, First Nations and Métis cultural influences.

 Education

 Like the rest of Ontario, Welland has access to four public education systems: the regional school boards are the Niagara Catholic District School Board and the District School Board of Niagara.
 The Conseil scolaire Viamonde (the French public board) and the Conseil scolaire catholique MonAvenir (the French Catholic board) also operate schools in Welland.

 The Niagara Catholic District School Board operates six elementary schools within the city.
 The board also operates one secondary school in the city: Notre Dame, which offers Grade 9 through to Grade 12.
 Continuing education courses are also offered by the board at its Father Patrick H. Fogarty Learning Centre within the city.

-The District School Board of Niagara operates ten elementary schools within the city and two secondary schools: Welland Centennial servicing the western side of the city and Eastdale Secondary servicing the eastern side.
+The District School Board of Niagara operates ten elementary schools within the city and two secondary schools: Welland Centennial Secondary School servicing the western side of the city and Eastdale Secondary servicing the eastern side.

 A campus of Niagara College of Applied Arts and Technology is located in Welland.
 The college offers post-secondary diplomas, baccalaureate degrees and advanced-level programs.
 From 1995 to 2001, the city was home to a satellite campus of the defunct francophone Collège des Grands-Lacs.